commercial calculation exercises bac pro commerce pdf | 9 Exercises

 States :

-"GymFit" offers annual gym memberships for €700 excluding VAT, with an operating cost per customer of €300.
-During the last year, 300 memberships were sold.
+GymFit offers annual gym memberships for €700 excluding VAT, with an operating cost of €300 per client.
+Last year, 300 memberships were sold.
 The management team wants to adjust its prices.

 Work to do :